Cloudy1112/UTEExpress/README.md

 ## Overview

 The application provides a company the opportunity to organize its offices, employees, clients and packets.
-The project utilizes Spring Boot, Tomcat, MySQL, JPA, Thymeleaf.
+The project utilizes Spring Boot, Tomcat, MySQL, JPA, Thymeleaf, Bootstrap.

 It features 3 different parts: